How the motion of the Moon affects the seeds and the water of our oceans.

 The Second Law of Thermodynamics tells only half of the story.

-As we will see, the effects of the second law of thermodynamics are compensated by an engine, that of cumulative-dissipative processes, assisted by two consequent forces, gravity (due to the interaction between matter and other matter), and the "force d" (force due to angular movement with respect to other matter).
+As we will see, the effects of the second law of thermodynamics are compensated by an engine, that of cumulative-dissipative processes, assisted by two consequent forces, the first already known, the second highlighted in the analysis of the experiments.

 Gravity determines the movement, exploited by force d.

---- 2 ---
+--- 1c ---

 Application in agriculture.

-The understanding of the way in which these processes take place has allowed me to develop a procedure, in the public domain, to improve the germinability of seeds, increase crops by 30 to 50 percent - all other variables being equal - and favor the root system, which goes deeper, so useful in times of drought.
+The procedure allows you to increase yields in the order of 30 to 50 percent (all other variables being equal), and promote the root system, which goes deeper, so useful in case of drought.

 How to increase harvests.

 This procedure seems a paradoxical one.
-Indeed, it is the "force d" that changes the logic to be used in this case.
 A small increase in entropy, during the cumulative phase, favors a larger reduction, during the subsequent dissipative phase.

 When the seeds are firm with respect to Earth.